bokeh/bokeh/README.md

 </table>

-*If you enjoy Bokeh and want to help us further our mission, please consider [making a donation](https://numfocus.org/donate-to-bokeh).*
+*Consider [making a donation](https://numfocus.org/donate-to-bokeh). if you enjoy using Bokeh and want to support its development.*

 <p>
 <table>